Actindo-AG/Documentation/Taxes/UserInterface/01b_DecisionMatrix.md

     When selecting this option, the drop-down list on the right is locked.
 Leave it blank (**Any**) if you want to specify an individual country.
 When selecting this option, the drop-down list on the right is unlocked.
   - Click the drop-down list on the right to select an individual country.
 All available countries in the system are displayed.

+  > [Info] To change the selection of a drop-down list back to **Any**, reselect the already selected option in the drop-down list.

 **Ship-to postcode**

 - Ship-to postcode
   Specific area within a country or territory where the product is shipped to.
   - Click the drop-down list and select the appropriate option.
 The following options are available:
     - **Range**
-      Select this option to specify a numeric postcode range, for example **27498 or 52001-52006**.
+      Select this option to specify a numeric postcode range, for example **27498** or **52001-52006**.
     - **Regex**
-      Select this option to specify a postcode containing alphanumeric characters with regular expressions, for example **/^BT.*/**.
+      Select this option to specify a postcode containing alphanumeric characters with regular expressions, for example **/^BT.*/** in case of Northern Ireland.

   The field to the right of the *Ship-to postcode* drop-down list is unlocked.
   - Enter the applicable range or regular expression in the unlocked field on the right.